 Either of these:

-setupReturns a ValueHostConfig that is already in the destinationValueHostConfigs with the desired validatorConfig.
+Protected setupReturns a ValueHostConfig that is already in the destinationValueHostConfigs with the desired validatorConfig.
 If it cannot match both valueHostName and errorCode, it will throw an error.

 If the user needs to abandon this instance, they should use this to clean up active resources (like timers) and to release memory that would stall the garbage collector from disposing this object.
 It should assign any object reference to undefined as a strong indicator that the object has been disposed.